Safety Representative Training Course

 Course Overview

-A comprehensive 3-day safety representative training course following Health and Safety Authority (HSA) guidelines.
-This programme equips elected and appointed Safety Representatives with the knowledge and skills to fulfil their role under Section 25 of the Safety, Health and Welfare at Work Act 2005.
-The course covers the legal framework, hazard identification, risk assessment, workplace inspections, and accident investigation.
-Delivered on-site at your premises across Ireland or at our public courses, with 3-year CPD-accredited certification.
-Workers are more inclined to follow safe work practices when they believe their thoughts are appreciated and considered.
-Getting workers engaged in formulating and reviewing safe work practices is the best approach to get them to follow them.
+This 3-day course follows Health and Safety Authority (HSA) guidelines.
+It prepares elected and appointed Safety Representatives to carry out their role under Section 25 of the Safety, Health and Welfare at Work Act 2005.
+In plain terms: a Safety Representative speaks for colleagues on safety, and this course shows them how.
+The course covers the law, hazard identification, risk assessment, workplace inspections, and accident investigation.
+We deliver it at your premises anywhere in Ireland or at our public courses.
+Certification is CPD-accredited and valid for 3 years.
+Workers follow safe practices more readily when their views are heard.
+The best way to get buy-in is to involve workers in writing and reviewing those practices.

 Who Should Attend